johnnywycliffe/OUC/docs/software.md

 To choose between these, there is bluetooth mode or a joystick/button combo.

+### Optimizations to make:
+- Function pointers to clean up the menu and make it OH SO MUCH easier to work with
+- add in passive (on click) and active (constantly running) functions
+- Add in new control schemes
+- Add in return to last menu in last menu position

 ### Menu
 The menu has a few modes:
-- Navigation: consistes of menu and submenues
+- Navigation: consists of menu and submenues
 - Choose color/pallete: Used to set colors
 - Choose text: Used to set text (if needed)
 - Choose PID: Choose a valid PID to monitor for gauges